 Question: When a CRF-CPEST client has Primary Adult Care (PAC), what is the best way to confirm, that as of January 1, 2014, the client has Expanded Medicaid coverage?

 Answer: Use the Electronic Verification System (EVS) to check if an individual has insurance through the Expanded Medicaid coverage.
-Program staff who do not access to this system, should look to other local health department staff as how best to access this information and/or be provided access to the EVS.
+Program staff that do not have access to this system should consult with their other local health department programs as how best to access this information and/or be provided access to the EVS.

-Question: If an individual expresses interest in CRF-CPEST screening services and was previously covered by PAC, what steps should be taken to ensure the CRF-CPEST program is the payer of last resort?
+Question: If an individual expresses interest in CRF-CPEST screening services and was previously covered by PAC, what steps should be taken to ensure the CRF-CPEST Program is the payer of last resort?

-Answer: Since PAC clients, may obtain insurance through Expanded Medicaid as of January 1, 2014, CPEST staff should use the Electronic Verification System (EVS) to a check if individuals have Medicaid coverage.
-Confirming that the individual is not covered through Medicaid via the EVS should be done prior to initial CPEST enrollment, cancer screening, diagnosis, and treatment services.
-And, local program staff should ensure that program provider contracts state that the provider will first bill other health insurers (if any) and send the program staff, an Explanation of Benefits (EOB) so you know how much has been covered before you pay bills.
+Answer: Since PAC clients may obtain insurance through Expanded Medicaid as of January 1, 2014, CRF-CPEST staff should use the Electronic Verification System (EVS) to check if the individual has Medicaid coverage.
+Confirming that the individual is not covered through Medicaid via the EVS should be done prior to initial CRF-CPEST enrollment, cancer screening, diagnosis, and treatment services.
+Additionally, local program staff should ensure that program provider contracts state that the provider will first bill other health insurers (if any) and send the an Explanation of Benefits (EOB) to the program, so the program will know how much has been covered before paying bills.

-Question: Local Programs express concern that individuals covered by Medicaid thorough an Eastern Shore managed care organizations (MCO) do not have easy access to cancer screening services; individuals are directed to have a colonoscopy by providers “across the bridge.”
-When a resident of an Eastern Shore county states they are unwilling or unable to “go across the bridge” for services, can the local CRF-CPEST program enroll this individual and provide CPEST program cancer services?
+Question: Local CRF-CPEST programs expressed concern that individuals covered by Medicaid through an Eastern Shore managed care organization (MCO) do not have easy access to cancer screening services; individuals are directed to have a colonoscopy by providers “across the bridge.”
+When a resident of an Eastern Shore county states they are unwilling or unable to “go across the bridge” for services, can the local CRF-CPEST program enroll this individual and provide CRF-CPEST Program cancer services?

-Answer: At this time the client is not considered eligible for CRF CPEST services, as he/she is already insured for this service.
+Answer: At this time, a client with Medicaid is not considered eligible for CRF-CPEST services, as he/she is already insured for this service.
 The program staff should speak with their health officer/local program medical overseer/manager and advise him/her of the expressed concern to see what if anything can be done regarding the issue.
-NOTE: Based on various local health departments’ web sites “Medicaid Eligibility and Benefits” information there are local “Medical Assistance Transportation Programs” that will “provide reliable transportation…” to scheduled health care appointments.
+NOTE: Based on various local health departments’ web sites “Medicaid Eligibility and Benefits” information, there are local “Medical Assistance Transportation Programs” that will “provide reliable transportation…” to scheduled health care appointments.
 In addition, when an individual is required by their physician to have someone else assist/go with the individual to the appointment, the doctor must notify the Medical Assistance Transportation services that the individual must have someone ride along with the individual because of his/her medical conditions.

-MHIP Standard and MHIP Plus
+Maryland Health Insurance Plan (MHIP) Standard and MHIP Plus

 Question: We understand that MHIP Standard will end June 30, 2014.
-When a client is no longer insured by MHIP Standard, is this a “qualifying event” that permits an individual to obtain insurance outside of the enrollment period either from an insurance company or through the MarylandHealthConnection.gov?
+When a client is no longer insured by MHIP Standard, is the lack of insurance with an MHIP plan considered a “qualifying event” that permits an individual to obtain insurance outside of the enrollment period either from an insurance company or through the website MarylandHealthConnection.gov?

-Answer: Clients enrolled in MHIP Standard should seek insurance during the enrollment period, thorough March 31, 2014, as neither having MHIP Standard nor a diagnosis of cancer are qualifying events that would allow an individual to obtain insurance other than during the enrollment period.
+Answer: Clients enrolled in MHIP Standard should be directed to seek insurance during the enrollment period, through March 31, 2014, as neither having MHIP Standard nor a diagnosis of cancer are qualifying events that would allow an individual to obtain insurance other than during the enrollment period.

-Question: What is the current status of Maryland Health Insurance Plan (MHIP) in regard to CPEST Clients?
+Question: What is the current status of MHIP in regard to CRF-CPEST clients?